aggregion/dmp-reqcheck/README.md

 # DMP Requirements Checker

-The application is used to generate a report for checking requirements of hardware, OS, processor, external resources, and etc.
+The application is used to generate a report for checking requirements of hardware, OS, Kernel, external resources, and etc.

-ReqCheck allows to cases with combination of deployments and hosts.
+ReqCheck allows cases with combinations of deployments and hosts.

 ## Case 3 Hosts